 - Interpreter services were available for patients who did not speak or understand English.
-Patients were also told about multi-lingual staff that might be able to support them. - Staff communicated with patients in a way they could understand, and communication aids and easy-read materials were available.
+We saw notices in the reception areas informing patients that translation services were available. - Staff communicated with patients in a way they could understand, and communication aids and easy-read materials were available. - Staff helped patients and their carers find further information and access community and advocacy services.
+They helped them ask questions about their care and treatment.